yuegu-phd/DKOsimR/README.md

            path = ".")
 ```

-Check the reference article on more details.
+Check vignettes and reference article on more details.

 ## References